-of Rinzai Zen Buddhism, and is located just north of Saihoji temple.
-In
+It is located just north of Saihoji (Moss temple)

-It sounds like gentle bell with using its wings in the grass at night.
+It acts in the grass, and it sounds like small bell with using its wings in the quiet autumn night.

 Bell cricket is not the only feature of this temple.

-The head priest provides tea and sweats for visitors, and gives a humorous preach in the hall.
+The head priest provides tea and sweets for visitors, and gives a humorous preach in the hall.
 (Of course, the preach is in Japanese.)

 In Japan, such temple entertaining tourists in a positive way is unique.

 So, many tourists visit here.

 When too many visitors have come, the preach is done by 200 visitors.

 Overflow visitors must wait until the preach is over.
 (About half an hour)

 There is often a long queue of visitors on the approach.